izzyburley/izzyburley.github.io/_publications/Education2.md

 ---

 This page is designed to showcase my educational journey and its impact on my professional development.
-For more information about Virginia Tech College of Engineering, visit [Virginia Tech Engineering](https://ece.vt.edu/).
+For more information about Virginia Tech College of Electrical and Computer Engineering, visit [Virginia Tech Engineering](https://ece.vt.edu/).